 - Turn families into “partners for life” by engaging them, educating them, and making them active participants in creating a safer environment for the baby and mother.

-- To expand the resources included within the NAS Parent Educator™ itself.
+- Expanding the resources included within the NAS Parent Educator™.

-- To provide specialized education and support to professionals who deal directly with individuals and families affected by opioids and neonatal abstinence syndrome.
+- Providing specialized education and support to professionals who deal directly with individuals and families affected by opioids and neonatal abstinence syndrome.

-- To develop education and intervention tools for women who are pregnant but still using opioids (whether legal or otherwise).
+- Developing education and intervention tools for women who are pregnant but still using opioids.

-- To help subsidize the cost of providing the NAS Parent Educator™, as well as implementing our turn-key new-parent, educational programs in rural and economically disadvantaged, community hospitals.
+- Subsidizing the cost of providing the NAS Parent Educator™, as well as implementing our traditional new-parent, educational programs in rural and economically disadvantaged, community hospitals.